kubermatic/docs/content/kubermatic/main/tutorials-howtos/cluster-rbac/_index.en.md

 In this example, we create a service account named `ci` into `kube-system` namespace.

-## Grant permission to Service Account
+## Grant Permissions to Service Account
 You can grant permission by clicking on `Add binding`
 ![Grant permission to service account](/img/kubermatic/main/ui/rbac_sa_binding.png?classes=shadow,border "Grant permission to service account")